AntonioAPDL/antonio-aguirre.github.io/README.md

   - caches pip dependencies and performs a latest-cycle freshness precheck before the heavy full refresh
   - fail-fast checks in `scripts/update_big_trees_gefs_forecast.sh` ensure:
     - latest init is not stale
+    - current precipitation and soil-moisture forecast series exist
-    - 20-day GEFS analysis context coverage remains dense and current
+    - 20-day GEFS analysis context coverage is reported as `ok` or `limited`; limited context is a warning, not a blocker for publishing a current forecast
   - race guards:
     - hard sync to latest `origin/main` before processing
     - rebase-safe live-data publish with retry support
+    - publish helper refuses stale or older JSON artifacts when `LIVE_DATA_MAX_AGE_HOURS` is set

 - `.github/workflows/backfill_gefs_analysis_context.yml` (manual)
   - one-time/manual bootstrap for GEFS cycle-analysis context